-During this holiday season, why not take advantage of the fact that you'll be indoors with family and friends by shooting some nice portraits?
-Even if you're not a seasoned portrait photographer, you can still achieve beautiful results with some easy-to-use continuous lighting equipment and the following lighting tips.
+During the holiday season, why not take advantage of the fact that you’ll be indoors with family and friends by shooting some nice portraits?
+Even if you’re not a seasoned portrait photographer, you can still achieve beautiful results with some easy-to-use continuous lighting equipment and the following lighting tips.

-In this recently updated lesson from a few years ago, photographer Ben Clay used a run-of-the-mill DSLR, two continuous lighting kits, and a collapsible reflector to illustrate a simple approach to lighting and shooting a living room portrait.
+In this recently updated lesson from a few years ago, photographer Ben Clay used a run-of-the-mill DSLR, two lighting kits, and a collapsible reflector to illustrate a simple approach to lighting and shooting a living room portrait.

 - The shortcomings of built-in flash lighting